Emma Uren: International career

-In June 2021 she was confirmed in the Great Britain Rugby Sevens squad for the delayed 2020 Summer Games in Tokyo.
+In June 2021 she was confirmed in the Great Britain Rugby Sevens squad for the delayed 2020 Summer Games in Tokyo, helping the side finish in fourth place overall.
 She was named in the England squad for the 2022 Rugby World Cup Sevens – Women's tournament held in Cape Town, South Africa in September 2022.
+She was a selected as a member of the GB sevens squad for the 2023 European Games.
+Great Britain won a gold medal at the event and sealed qualification for the 2024 Olympic Games.
+In June 2024, she was named in the British squad for the Olympic Games.
+The team finished seventh.